 Welcome!

 The Laboratory of Physical Chemistry & Chemical Processes (PCCP laboratory) was created and developed by Professor I.V.
-Gentekakis in 2001.
-The PCCP laboratory is one of the established laboratories of the Department of Chemical Engineering & Environmental Engineering of the Technical University of Crete (TUC).
+Yentekakis in 2001.
+The PCCP laboratory is one of the established laboratories (Government Gazette 144/12.0.6.2003, Issue A') of the Department of Chemical Engineering & Environmental Engineering of the Technical University of Crete (TUC).
 In the PCCP laboratory, having excellent equipment, high-tech infrastructure, active and productive members, senior and young researchers, doctoral and even postgraduate students and with notable international collaborations, the high quality of educational and research work produced is ensured.

-The research interests and objectives of the PCCP laboratory are as follows:
+The research interests and objectives of the PCCP laboratory, divided into two central directions, are the following.

 Heterogeneous Catalysis